*To translate this webpage from your mobile device, click "Menu" then click "Translate" and select your language.

 The District is knowledgeable of residency/home access levels to devices and high-speed internet for staff and students and is working continuously to pursue opportunities and solutions to address needs and to provide support to staff and students without sufficient access.
 The district/school will provide alternative options for students to learn, especially for students without sufficient access.

 Teaching and Learning

-In an effort to assure high quality teaching and learning, a continuity of learning plan has been developed for the 2020-21 school year.
+In an effort to assure high quality teaching and learning, a continuity of learning plan has been developed.
 This plan considers and plans for teaching and learning in-person, remotely and through hybrid models of instruction.
 The plan is aligned with New York State Learning Standards and assures equity and quality for all learners.
 The plan will include regular and substantive interaction with classroom teachers, regardless of the learning model.

 Assessing student learning gaps, or areas of need, will be critical.
 Formative assessment before a unit of instruction to gauge student understanding of pre-requisite skills will be common practice.

 Acknowledging that the typical content in each grade level or course may need to be adjusted, content will be prioritized to ensure that students receive instruction for the prioritized learning standards, key understandings, and skills necessary for students’ success in future study.

 Grading practices will follow a standards-based framework for students in Grades K through 6 designed to provide direct feedback regarding students’ mastery of course content.
 A traditional secondary grading framework will be utilized for Grades 7 through 12 based on NYS learning standards.